usechunk/.github/profile/README.md

-# 🧱 usechunk — The Open Modding Platform
+# 🧱 usechunk — The Easy To Use Minecraft Modding Platform

 Chunk is an open-source, ad-free ecosystem that makes installing, managing, and building modded Minecraft simple, reliable, and fast.